nikaemami/Speech_Emotion_Recognition/README.md

 <h2>Dimension Reduction:</h2>

-The number of input variables or features for a dataset is referred to as its dimensionality.
-Dimensionality reduction refers to techniques that reduce the number of input variables in a dataset.
-More input features often make a predictive modeling task more challenging to model, more generally referred to as the curse of dimensionality.
-High-dimensionality statistics and dimensionality reduction techniques are often used for data visualization.

 In this project, we used the PCA method for implementing the dimension reduction.
-The most common approach to dimensionality reduction is called principal components analysis or PCA.
 PCA helps us to identify patterns in data based on the correlation between features.
 It aims to find the directions of maximum variance in high-dimensional data and projects it onto a new subspace with equal or fewer dimensions than the original one.
-The orthogonal axes (principal components) of the new subspace can be interpreted as the directions of maximum variance given the constraint that the new feature axes are orthogonal to each other.

 ```ruby
 from sklearn.decomposition import PCA